Almog101/Spotify-MP3-Donwload/README.md

 # SpotifyToMp3

-Download playlists / songs from spotify in mp3 using python
+Download playlists / songs from spotify in mp3 using the python spotify library

 ## Description